hardykoepf/spark_dynamic_flatten/README.md

 - SchemaTree: Inherited from Tree.
 Especially for handling schemas of (pyspark) spark dataframes.
 With this class you can for example generate a json config file for Flatten class based on a dataframe schema.
 - FlattenTree: Inherited from Tree.
 Especially for flattening a nested schema of spark dataframe

 Also besides the trees, a TreeManager offers methods for creating a tree based on json file, json string or spark schema.

 The flattening is executed within the Flatten class.

 ### General tree functions

 The trees are defined to be self managed.
 This means there is no separation between a tree and node in implementation.

-To get a quick overview how the tree is looking like, the method print_tree() is printing the tree:
+To get a quick overview how the tree is looking like, the method print() is printing the tree:
 ```
-root_node_of_tree.print_tree()
+root_node_of_tree.print()
 ```

 If you need to have the tree as list, the function get_tree_as_list() will return a list with the complete path to every node.
 ```
 root_node_of_tree.get_tree_as_list()
 ```

 The method get_tree_layered() will return the tree as a nested list.
 Which means the layers are represented by a separate list with the nodes of this layer.
 The outer list keeps all the lists together.
 The list on index 0 from outer list holds the nodes of layer 1.
 On index 1 represents layer 2 and so on.
 [[nodes_layer_1], [nodes_layer_2], [nodes_layer_3], [nodes_layer_4], ...]
 ```
 root_node_of_tree.get_tree_layered()